-Stour Space is a venue that offers exhibition space, performing and creative arts space, a shop and a café.
-It works with enterprises and represents the local neighborhood community.
-It was opened in 2009 and was previously an unused 19th Century Warehouse type looking building.
+Stour Space is a venue that offers exhibition, performing and creative arts space, a shop and a café.
+It works with enterprises and represents the local neighbourhood community.
+Opened in 2009, Stour Space was previously an unused 19th Century Warehouse.

 How to get to this venue if you are unfamiliar with the area and try to wade through google maps may seem daunting.
 There are buses from Stratford station terminal that go near Parnell rd , Wansbeck rd E3 2PR.